FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Numerical Examples

-Note that all of the following examples are truely 3D although some visualizations are slices which could lead to the misinterpretation of a 2D problem.
+Note that all of the following examples are truly 3D although some slice views could lead to the misinterpretation of a 2D problem.

 First, we look at a benchmark problem with a spherical inclusion of radius $R = 0.4$ embedded in a 3D matrix.
-The fine-scale microstructure of $256^3$ voxels is down-scaled to a resolution of $32^3$ voxels with a downscale factor of $512$.
-The coarsened discretization comprises 2624 ($\sim$~8\%) composite voxels, i.e., one out of twelve voxels related to the material interface.
-In each composite voxel, additional metadata in terms of the normal orientation~$\fN$ and the relative phase volume fractions~$_\cvpm$ is obtained via the approach of Section~\ref{sec:normal}.
-The homogenization problem is then solved via Fourier-Accelerated Nodal Solvers (FANS, \cite{Leuschner2018}) using the classical HEX8 (8-noded hexahedra) finite elements.
-Our iterative solver is carried out until a rather strict convergence criterion is met: We require a relative tolerance of 10\textsuperscript{-10} with respect to the $l^\infty$-norm of the finite element nodal force residual vector.
-This has to be put into context with the tolerance in commercial FE codes that is on the order of 10\textsuperscript{-4} by default.\\
+We aim to identify the impact of the new normal identification (Section~\ref{sec:normal}) for both equiaxed and non-equiaxed composite boxels.
+The influence on the phase averages is also studied.
+We start from a fine-scale microstructure of $256^3$ voxels which is down-scaled to a resolution of $32^3$ voxels (downscale factor $512$).
+The coarsened discretization comprises 2624 ($\sim$~8\%) composite voxels.
+In each composite voxel, the normal orientation~$\fN$ and the local phase volume fractions~$c_\cvpm$ are computed cf. Section~\ref{sec:normal} and using the established method of \cite{Kabel2015}.
+The homogenization problem is then solved via Fourier-Accelerated Nodal Solvers (FANS, \cite{Leuschner2018}) using the 8-noded hexahedral finite elements.
+The convergence criterion is a relative tolerance of 10\textsuperscript{-10} with respect to the $l^\infty$-norm of the nodal force residual vector.